 A couple of months in, your feelings may still be raw, but there is more to do:

-Contact Experian, Equifax and TransUnion for two purposes.
+- Notify the major credit reporting firms: Contact any one of the three bureaus Experian, Equifax or TransUnion for two purposes.
 First, request a copy of your spouse’s credit report to make sure there are no debts you didn’t know about.
-Second, ask that the credit report for your spouse notes she or he is deceased and credit should not be issued.
-Each company’s website lists an address.
+Second, ask that a deceased notice be placed on their credit report to help prevent identity theft.

-Speaking of homes and cars – are you listed on deeds and titles along with your spouse?
-Joint property owned by spouses typically automatically transfers to the survivor.
-But you may update these forms if you wish by providing a death certificate.
+- Update deeds and titles: Speaking of homes and cars – are you listed on deeds and titles along with your spouse?
+Joint property owned by spouses typically transfers automatically to the survivor.
+But you may want to update these forms by providing a death certificate.

 Within 90 days